Keep Cool During COVID-19

 - Keep busy and productive at home.
 Read up on tips from LA County or explore Santa Monica Public Library’s digital services to access ebooks, streaming videos, and digital magazines.

-✔️ Stay Informed on Temporary Closures to Outdoor and Public Facilities
+✔️ Stay Informed on Temporary Closures and Reopenings of Outdoor and Public Facilities

-- Beaches, beach bike paths, the Pier, Palisades Park, public trails and beach access points, including Ocean Front Walk, are temporarily closed through May 15, 2020.
-Read the Press Release.
-Watch the LA County Video.
+- Beaches, beach bike paths, the Pier, Palisades Park, public trails, and beach access points, including Ocean Front Walk, are open.

-- All parks other than Palisades Park remain open but the public must adhere to COVID-19 safety measures when outside their home.
+- All parks, including Palisades Park, are open, but the public must adhere to COVID-19 safety measures when outside their home.

 - Sign up for SaMoNews (emailed updates from the City), and/or SMAlerts (critical emergency information).